 \section{Failure Modes of the Governance Layer}

 This appendix expands the five governance-layer failure classes identified in \Cref{sec:disc-failure-modes}.

-\paragraph{Incomplete compatibility assessment.} A candidate may pass interface and policy checks while still violating assumptions not encoded in the compatibility model---e.g., underspecified manifests, partial policy coverage, insufficient trace diversity, or non-externalized recovery assumptions.
+\paragraph{Incomplete compatibility assessment} A candidate may pass interface and policy checks while still violating assumptions not encoded in the compatibility model: underspecified manifests, partial policy coverage, insufficient trace diversity, or non-externalized recovery assumptions are common examples.
 Compatibility should therefore be interpreted as a bounded governance approximation, not a proof of safety.

-\paragraph{Distribution gap between evaluation and deployment.} A candidate may behave well in sandbox or shadow evaluation yet degrade under richer sensor timing, longer task horizons, different object distributions, or real-world disturbances.
+\paragraph{Distribution gap between evaluation and deployment} A candidate may behave well in sandbox or shadow evaluation yet degrade under richer sensor timing, longer task horizons, different object distributions, or real-world disturbances.
 This motivates two design principles: activation should remain provisional, and post-activation monitoring with rollback is necessary because pre-activation evidence is inherently incomplete.

-\paragraph{Governance misconfiguration.} Even if the candidate is well behaved, the pipeline may make poor decisions if thresholds, policy rules, or escalation conditions are mis-specified.
+\paragraph{Governance misconfiguration} Even if the candidate is well behaved, the pipeline may make poor decisions if thresholds, policy rules, or escalation conditions are mis-specified.
 This class is structurally different from candidate failure: the decision system surrounding the upgrade is problematic, not the candidate itself.

-\paragraph{Monitor and watcher blind spots.} Some failure modes may be subtle, delayed, or weakly instrumented.
+\paragraph{Monitor and watcher blind spots} Some failure modes may be subtle, delayed, or weakly instrumented.
 An upgraded capability may remain nominally task-successful while gradually increasing near-boundary behavior or silently degrading recoverability.
-Watcher design is therefore a central bottleneck for governed upgrade: a weak monitor can make the entire lifecycle appear safer than it actually is.
+Watcher design is therefore a central bottleneck for governed upgrade: a weak monitor can make the entire lifecycle appear safer than the operator believes.

-\paragraph{Rollback unavailability or ineffectiveness.} A rollback path may exist in principle but fail in practice due to state corruption, dependency mismatch, delayed trigger timing, or loss of safe-abort conditions.
+\paragraph{Rollback unavailability or ineffectiveness} A rollback path may exist in principle but fail in practice due to state corruption, dependency mismatch, delayed trigger timing, or loss of safe-abort conditions.
 Our framework therefore treats recovery compatibility as an admission-time concern rather than a post hoc engineering detail.